-One of most hidden Icelandic gems is Tröllaskagi peninsula, a truly astonishing and fascinating kingdom a bit separated from the rest of the country because of the high and dense mountains which cover it all.
-The highest point is mount Kerling, Kerlingarfjöll, with its 1538mt, and two fjords flank the peninsula.
-Skagafjörður on the West is the gateway to northwestern Iceland while Eyjafjörður on the East gets the name from the presence of an island in it: Hrísey, a pleasant green and flat island accessible several times a day by ferry from Dalvík or from the small village of Árskógssandur.
+One of most hidden Icelandic gems is Trollaskagi peninsula, a truly astonishing and fascinating kingdom a bit separated from the rest of the country because of the high and dense mountains which cover it all.

 Driving the Troll Peninsula is an epic fairy tale route leading from Akureyri, along the spectacular coastline, through small fishing communities like Dalvik, Olafsfjordur and Siglufjordur, with it’s fabulous herring museum.

-You will traverse emerald green valleys overshadowed by monster mountains - aptly named after their gigantic storybook counterparts, ascend the rising heights of sheer cliffs and occasionally disappear into the darkness of narrow tunnels.
+You will traverse emerald green valleys overshadowed by monster mountains, named for their gigantic storybook counterparts.
+The mountains ascend the rising heights of sheer cliffs and occasionally disappear into the darkness of narrow tunnels.